shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Meanwhile, Astalir was below deck going through all the rooms.
 He entered a room and the furniture started shifting, the drawers opened, and knick-knacks flew around the room.
 After a few seconds, it all dropped lifelessly on the floor and Astalir left.

-He went in Daisy’s room, who hid under her covers to shield herself from the commotion.
+He went into Daisy’s room, who hid under her covers to shield herself from the commotion.
 “Who are you and what are you doing in my room?”

 Astalir looked at her with a blank stare as the room continued to thrash about.
 Then he left, leaving everything to fall down.

 Astalir walked into Shank’s room, who was still fast asleep from all his alcohol consumption the previous night.
 The chair cushion flew to the ceiling, the desk drawer spilled onto the floor, and a set of jacks flew around the room.

 Shank’s eyes peaked open.
 He spied fresh meat, just delivering itself to him.
-His stomache rumbled.
+His stomach rumbled.
 He grabbed his shortsword under his blanket and prepared to lift the covers up.

 “Foooood!”
 He swung his sword with enough force to launch himself out of bed and into the deer.